Skip to main content

 My career path is

-I had absolutely no interest of pursuing a trade when I was in high school.
+I had absolutely no interest in the trades when I was in high school.
 I wanted to go to university to study art and play varsity fastball.
-I accomplished this goal at McMaster University and loved every minute of it.
-While in Art School at McMaster I was introduced to the welding shop for the process of making metal sculptures.
-I instantly fell in love with the procedure of building with welded steel.
-After receiving a degree in Studio Art and Art History I had originally wanted to pursue my Masters in Art and from there teach at a College or University.
-However, things did not go as planned and my first attempt at applying to graduate school was not successful.
-Feeling defeated I felt I needed to do something with my skills and learn how to be more prosperous with my metal sculptures.
-This is when I decided to take an introductory course at Mohawk College for welding and metal fabrication.
-This gave me my level one for an apprenticeship.
-I originally had not intended for this to be my career.
-But once I started fitting and welding assemblies I found it extremely rewarding and want to continue to constantly learn this process.
+So I went on to Art School at McMaster and loved every minute of it.
+During this program I was introduced to the welding shop for the process of making metal sculptures.
+I fell in love with the procedure of building with welded steel.
+After receiving a degree in Studio Art and Art History I planned to do a Masters in Art.
+From there my plan was to teach at a college or university.

 I am motivated by